xtivia/speedray-cli/docs/documentation/stories/include-bootstrap.md

 <button class="btn btn-primary">Test Button</button>
 ```

-With the application configured, run `ng serve` to run your application in develop mode.
+With the application configured, run `sr serve` to run your application in develop mode.
 In your browser navigate to the application `localhost:4200`.
 Verify the bootstrap styled button appears.